The drag and drop actions

 the two functions

-are accessible in the LiveView
+are accessible in the LiveView template.

 Again there are a few steps to make sure the highlight for the selected item is properly displayed.
 However all the clients should now be able to see the drag/drop action!